synapticloopltd/recipease/README.md

 Simply by

-`java -jar recipease-1.0.0-all.jar <input file>`
+`java -jar recipease-1.1.0-all.jar <input file>`

 For example:

-`java -jar recipease-1.0.0-all.jar src/test/resources/recipease.json`
+`java -jar recipease-1.1.0-all.jar src/test/resources/recipease.json`

-This will then generate the PDF files in the `build/docs` directory:
+This will then generate the PDF files in the current (i.e. `.`) directory:

-  - `build/docs/a4.pdf` - for the desktop, and
+  - `a4.pdf` - for the desktop, and
-  - `build/docs/mobile.pdf` - for moblie devices
+  - `mobile.pdf` - for mobile devices